 The Drive from Guayaquil to Cuenca

-American brands are so common here that sometimes it’s easy to forget we’re in a foreign country.
-The buseta terminal was directly across the street from a Holiday Inn and there was a Sherwin Williams paint store and a Formica store in the same area as the buseta terminal.
+American brands are so common here that sometimes it’s easy to forget we’re in a foreign country. (see in the image gallery) The buseta terminal was directly across the street from a Holiday Inn and there was a Sherwin Williams paint store and a Formica store in the same area as the buseta terminal.

 Sugar cane is one of Ecuador’s exports, along with chocolate, fruits and flowers.
-This is a baby sugar cane field that was probably planted within the previous month.
-The sugar cane will be almost as tall as those trees in the middle of the field once it’s fully grown.
+This is a baby sugar cane field that was probably planted within the previous month. (see in the image gallery) The sugar cane will be almost as tall as those trees in the middle of the field once it’s fully grown.

 It takes about an hour and a half from Guayaquil to reach the base of the Andes Mountain range.
 Then it’s a quick climb to ascend through the clouds.

 Be sure to check out Part 1 in this series to see more beautiful shots of Cajas National Park.

 Amelia is an expert sleeper. (see in the image gallery) I almost never nap on public transportation, even overnight flights.
 But it’s common for Amelia to be asleep before they close the door.
 I’m certainly envious of that trait.
 Especially when I have to sit there and watch her head bob up and down while I’m bored silly!

 Share the Love

 We hope you enjoyed our trip from Olón to Guayaquil and then to Cuenca, Ecuador in the fifth and final part of our first trip to Ecuador’s Southern Coast.
 Please remember to like, comment and share our video, and also subscribe to our YouTube channel.
 If you’d like us to make a video about something specific or if you have questions, please let us know in the comments.